Centari2013/SoundRoom/README.md

    node generate_previews.js
    ```

+The script will print a short configuration summary, verify `ffmpeg` and
-The script downloads the original audio from the private R2 bucket, encodes a
+`ffprobe` are callable, download the original audio from the private R2 bucket,
-mono 64kbps MP3 preview (up to 10 seconds), uploads it to the public previews
+encode a mono 64kbps MP3 preview (up to 10 seconds), upload it to the public
-bucket at `previews/<sound_id>-preview.mp3`, and sets `preview_url` on the
+previews bucket at `previews/<sound_id>-preview.mp3`, and set `preview_url` on
-corresponding row in the `sounds` table.
+the corresponding row in the `sounds` table.

 ---